Managing Workflows

 To create a new folder

-1. Hover over a folder.
+1. Hover over the desired parent folder.

 2. Click the Folders menu.
 The Folders menu opens (see above screen).